Finnoscarmorgan/Mapping_Workshop/_sources/constructing_historical_data.md

 :align: center
 ```

-The historical bushfire dataset, constructed by PhD Candidate Fiannuala Morgan  is derived from over 5000 newspaper
+The historical bushfire dataset is derived from over 5000 newspaper
 articles mentioning bushfires harvested from Australian newspapers across the 19th century.
 Placenames in each article
 that occur within a 200 character count of the word bushfire have been extracted and geo-located using the Australian
 National Survey of Australian Placenames.
 This character proximity yields a strong, if unqualified, relationship between